davidroeca/web-app-orchestration-talk/talk/talk.rst

       Node versioning may not be the only issue that needs to fixed, which is often easily solved with node version managers such as nodenv, nvm, and n
     * What if my friend wrote his API in Go, ruby, rust, python, etc?
+    * If all we care about is HTTP, then a slew of system requirements could cause problems in my development environment
     * What if I needed additional system dependencies such as a database system?
+    * The limit does not exist
     * I'll get back to this in a bit, but first I want to highlight some other issues.